josueJURE/agency-website/README.md

-# ejproject1 – A Superhero Agnecy for FAC Project 1 by Josué Jure and Emily Turner
+# ejproject1 – A Superhero Agency for FAC Project 1 by Josué Jure and Emily Turner

 ## Desrciption